 Whether you want to get ripped in 30 days or get ripped in 90 days, the tips on this page will help you get there.

-To recap, you will have to strength train six days a week taking one day off every three days, and alternate between using light and heavy weights.
+To recap, you will have to strength train six days a week, take one day off every three days, and alternate between using light and heavy weights.

 You will do giant sets workouts, focusing on one body area per session and doing three or four sets of four different exercises, taking a short break between sets.

-Aim to get eight hours sleep a night, and eat nutritious food to lower your body fat so that you can see the muscles you build.
+Aim to get eight hours of sleep a night and eat nutritious food to lower your body fat so that you can see the muscles you build.

 Do all of the above, and getting ripped in 30 days can be a reality.